apache/causeway-site/content/components/objectstores/jdo/workarounds.md

 * loading the children from the parent does not fire the `jdoPostLoad` callback (either on the entity via `javax.jdo.listener.LoadCallback` nor `javax.jdo.listener.LoadLifecycleListener`)

+  More precisely, this doesn't occur if the child being loaded has subclasses, and the subclasses has fields/properties that are part of the default fetch group.

 * persisting a child entity does not cause the parent's collection to be updated.

   Note that this is documented behaviour; see this [DataNucleus page](http://www.datanucleus.org/products/datanucleus/jdo/orm/relationships.html).